-Most-needed items include peanut butter, canned tuna and chicken, canned vegetables and fruit, pasta, and cereal.
-Please only bring non-perishable food items and/or monetary donations.
+Most needed items include peanut butter, canned tuna and chicken, canned vegetables and fruit, pasta, beans, and cereal.
+Please only bring non-perishable food items or monetary donations.

-Can’t make it out to Bicentennial Mall on June 24?
-Make your gift here and support the work that Second Harvest continues to do in Middle Tennessee.
+Can’t make it out to Bicentennial Mall on Wednesday the 26th?
+Then make your gift here and support the work that Second Harvest continues to do in Middle Tennessee.